wckdrzr/Gaspar/README.md

 ### Optional Parameters

-These parameters are avaliable on the `[ExportFor]` attribute.
+These parameters are available on the `[ExportFor]` attribute.
 Note, if you are adding ExportFor only to selected class properties or methods, but would add the same options to each, you can use the `[ExportOptions]` attribute instead; which has the same parameters available.
 This also works the other way round (ExportFor on the class and options on selected methods)

 **NoInheritance**    `bool`    When present on C# models (and set to true), the inherited base classes will not be included in the export.